matkv/matkv.github.io/Python.md

 If the list we need to copy contains other lists, we need to use **copy.deepcopy()**.
 This will copy those inner lists as well.

-## Dicitonaries and structuring data
+## Dictionaries and structuring data

 Dictionaries are a data type which provides a flexible way to access and organize data.